carveragents/compound-engg-ai/README.md

 * Automatically provide AI models with precisely the right information from your codebase and documentation, eliminating manual context management.

 #### 🎯 Learning-Driven Sessions
 * Structure all development work into trackable sessions with clear goals and automatic progress documentation.
-Each session runs in its own Git branch - the system handles this automatically.
+Each session runs in its own Git branch - the framework handles this automatically.

 #### 📈 Continuous Self-Improvement
 * Capture problems, solutions, and insights from every session to build a growing knowledge base that prevents repeated mistakes and accelerates future development.